 - A set of clinical red flags for primary care doctors to help make a diagnosis of CBS or PSP.

-FTD with motor neurone disease
+Frontotemporal dementia with motor neuron disease (MND)

-Motor neurone disease or MND is a disorder of the nerves that control the body’s motor function.
+Motor neurone disease, or MND, is a disorder of the nerves that control the body’s motor function.
 It affects the nerves that go to the muscles in the arms and legs, and that allow people to speak and swallow.
-It is also known as amyotrophic lateral sclerosis or ALS.
+It is also known as amyotrophic lateral sclerosis, or ALS.

 Around 10-20% of people with FTD develop MND: this is known as FTD-MND or FTD-ALS.
 It occurs usually in people who have behavioural variant FTD and is less common in people with nfvPPA.
 It is very rare in people with svPPA.